 SOME QUICK FACTS

 The national lakeshore is managed in two zones for a total of 73,235 acres (114.5 square miles).
-The Shoreline Zone is owned by the National Park Service and includes 33,929 acres.
-The Inland Buffer Zone is a mixture of State of Michigan, Forestland Group, and other private lands encompassing 39,306 acres.
-Pictured Rocks is the first of the nation's four national lakeshores, established in 1966.
+The Shoreline Zone is owned by the National Park Service and includes 33,929 acres (53.0 square miles).
+The Inland Buffer Zone is a mixture of State of Michigan, Forestland Group, and other private lands encompassing 39,306 acres (61.4 square miles).
+Pictured Rocks, established in 1966, is the first of the nation's four national lakeshores.
+(Indiana Dunes National Lakeshore became Indiana Dunes National Park in 2019.)

 Park Length - Park Depth